space-concordia-robotics/robotics-prototype/README.md

 ### Setup
 **TL,DR**: Run the venv and compilation setups.
 If you want to run arm and wheels controls, or use the Aruco node, there are additional steps.
-Then compile with `colcon build --symlink-install --packages-skip usb_cam`.
+Then compile with `colcon build --symlink-install --packages-skip usb_cam LidarSlam --cmake-args -DCMAKE_BUILD_TYPE=Release`.
 Now, you can run a launch file.
 For instance, to run the simulation of IK, run `ros2 launch arm_ik local_ik.launch.py`. **NOTE**: VS Code's integrated terminal causes issues with RVIZ, so I recommend you use